hashicorp/terraform-provider-azurerm/website/docs/ephemeral-resources/key_vault_certificate.html.markdown

 * `key` - The Key Vault Certificate Key.

-* `expiration_date` - The date and time at which the Key Vault Secret expires and is no longer valid.
+* `expiration_date` - The date and time at which the Key Vault Certificate expires and is no longer valid.

-* `not_before_date` - The earliest date at which the Key Vault Secret can be used.
+* `not_before_date` - The earliest date at which the Key Vault Certificate can be used.